webinos/Webinos-Platform/webinos/platform/arduino/arduino_mega/api/sensors_actuators_driver/docs/sensors_actuators_driver.md

 Note: The steps order can be whatever.

 On startup the board reads the file config.txt to configure the main parameters.
 If the BRDIPAD parameter is defined the board will use it as IP address.
 Otherwise the board tries to obtain an address contacting the PZP's DHCP server, if the request fails the board's IP will be a default one (192.168.1.120).

+##KNOWN PROBLEMS

+* Sometimes Arduino might fail to initialize the SD card module.
+In this case the status led (pin 13, which normally is turned off) will blink twice cyclically.
+To solve this problem is usually enough to turn off and on the board.